Document Capture

 In this section, you will find all the necessary information for using and integrating the Unico IDCloud SDK into your Android applications for document capture

 This guide has been created to help you implement the Android SDK quickly and easily.
 Below, you will find a step-by-step process for the entire integration.
-Afterward, if you wish to customize the experience, be sure to check out the section.
+Afterward, if you wish to customize the experience, be sure to check out the Android Customization section.

 Available Document Frames